 Remove the $10 \text{ k}\Omega$ pullup resistor from the board.
-Now your LED may be blinking or not, since pin 2 is floating.
-Change setup() to say pinMode(button, INPUT_PULLUP); and upload.
+Now your LED may blink or not, since pin 2 is floating.
+Change setup() to say pinMode(pushbutton, INPUT_PULLUP); and upload.
 This connects an internal pullup resistor to that pin inside the ATmega chip.
 It works like your external pullup resistor, but you can simplify your circuit.

-READING ANALOG VIII.
-VALUES
+VIII.
+READING ANALOG VALUES

 Disconnect USB.
-Remove the pushbutton and connect a force-sensitive resistor, the 10 kΩ resistor and wires to analog input AO as shown.
+Remove the pushbutton and connect a force-sensitive resistor (FSR), the 10 kΩ resistor and wires to analog input AO as shown.